Walchand-Linux-Users-Group/Linux/commands/cpio/README.md

-# cpio
+# command

-cpio stands for "copy in, copy out".
+cpio

 ---

 ## Description
-It is a command-line utility in Linux/UNIX for creating, listing and extracting archive files.
+cpio stands for "copy in, copy out".It is a command-line utility in Linux/UNIX for creating, listing and extracting archive files.
 It creates a .cpio archive file.It can copy the complete file system to an archive file
 ---

 ## Modes